-Nowadays, numerous coveted companies seek an opportunity to boost their brand engagement on special occasions like Christmas, New Year, Valentine, and Easter.
-Increased competition and need to remain in the race have taught companies to utilize every occasion to its maximum.
+Nowadays, numerous coveted companies seek to boost their brand engagement on special occasions like Christmas Day, New Year, Valentine’s, and Easter.
+Increased competition and the need to remain in the race have taught companies to utilize every occasion to its maximum.

 Promoting business at special occasions and events is an activity of “Real-time marketing.”

 The brand that sparked the craze of real-time marketing in February 2013 was “Oreo.”
 Its “Dunk in the Dark” tweet went viral and generated over 15000 Retweets.
 It was just Oreo’s tweet during the thirty-four-minute gap when the power went out in the Superdome during the showdown between the San Francisco 49ers and the Baltimore Ravens.

 This shows how powerful real-time marketing is for businesses and highlights why brands are running from pillar to post to implement it in their promotion strategy.